-Digital learning impacts many areas, including long-range curriculum, assessment, and instruction development; long-range professional development planning; current and long-term Parent Teacher Organization (PTO) plans, activities, and expenditures; present and long-range financial planning; and current and long-range Technology Department staffing and operational planning.
-On March 14, 2016, the Board of Education adopted a set of belief statements around digital learning, and on February 27, 2017, the Board of Education approved the Digital Learning Environment Plan as presented.
+Digital learning impacts many areas, including curriculum, assessment, and instruction development; professional development planning; D181 Foundation and Parent Teacher Organization (PTO) plans, activities, and expenditures; present and long-range financial planning; and current and long-range Technology Department staffing and operational planning.
+We are excited that during the 2017-18 school year, we are implementing a comprehensive Digital Learning Environment Plan, approved by the Board of Education in February 2017 and in alignment with Digital Learning Belief Statements approved in March 2016.

 What is achieved with approval of the Digital Learning Environment Plan?

 - We have a strategic and comprehensive vision for digital learning that can be clearly stated to parents and the community.

 - All students in grades 3-8 will have access to a personally deployed device at the same time starting in the 2017-18 school year.
 No group of students will wait for a phased-in deployment plan.

 - All devices will be on a District-maintained replacement cycle.

 - We have a multi-year plan for device purchasing to aid in budget decisions, curriculum renewal, and resource adoptions.